morisawa-inc/glyphspython/README.md

 # glyphspython

 **NOTE:** this project is super experimental and has been abandoned as the dependency doesn't support arm64.
 It's here as a proof-of-concept for reference just in case.
+This tool was originally designed to be the `ffpython` equivalent in FontForge.

 An attempt to provide a Python interpreter which works as a headless version of Glyphs.app.